 A food mile refers to the distance that food items are transported during their journey from the producer to the consumer.
 Food miles measure environmental footprints when it comes to food production.

 This is the final stage of the food and agricultural supply chain.
 Food consummation occurs during this stage, but it’s also the stage in which there is the most food waste.
+These stages will likely give you an idea of what is the food supply chain?

 Importance of the Food Supply Chain